Apollonius of Perga: Autobiographical prefaces

-Apollonius brings to mind Philonides of Laodicea, a geometer whom he introduced to Eudemus in Ephesus.
-Philonides became Eudemus' student.
-He lived mainly in Syria during the 1st half of the 2nd century BC.
-Whether the meeting indicates that Apollonius now lived in Ephesus is unresolved.
-The intellectual community of the Mediterranean was international in culture.
-Scholars were mobile in seeking employment.
-They all communicated via some sort of postal service, public or private.
+There is a gap between the first and second prefaces.
+Apollonius has sent his son, also named Apollonius, to deliver the second.
+He speaks with more confidence, suggesting that Eudemus use the book in special study groups.
+Apollonius mentions meeting Philonides of Laodicea, a geometer whom he introduced to Eudemus in Ephesus, and who became Eudemus' student.
+Philonides lived mainly in Syria during the 1st half of the 2nd century BC.
+Whether the meeting indicates that Apollonius now lived in Ephesus is unresolved; the intellectual community of the Mediterranean was cosmopolitan and scholars in this "golden age of mathematics" sought employment internationally, visited each other, read each other's works and made suggestions, recommended students, and communicated via some sort of postal service.
 Surviving letters are abundant.
-They visited each other, read each other's works, made suggestions to each other, recommended students and accumulated a tradition termed by some “the golden age of mathematics.”

-Preface III is missing.
-During the interval Eudemus died, says Apollonius in IV, again supporting a view that Eudemus was senior over Apollonius.
-Prefaces IV–VII are more formal, omitting personal information and concentrating on summarizing the books.
-They are all addressed to a mysterious Attalus, a choice made “because”, as Apollonius writes to Attalus, “of your earnest desire to possess my works.”
-By that time a good many people at Pergamum had such a desire.
-Presumably, this Attalus was someone special, receiving copies of Apollonius’ masterpiece fresh from the author's hand.
-One strong theory is that Attalus is Attalus II Philadelphus, 220-138 BC, general and defender of his brother's kingdom (Eumenes II), co-regent on the latter's illness in 160 BC, and heir to his throne and his widow in 158 BC.
-He and his brother were great patrons of the arts, expanding the library into international magnificence.
-The dates are consonant with those of Philonides, while Apollonius’ motive is consonant with Attalus' book-collecting initiative.
+The preface to Book III is missing, and during the interval Eudemus died, says Apollonius in the preface to Book IV.
+Prefaces to Books IV–VII are more formal, mere summaries omitting personal information.
+All four are addressed to a mysterious Attalus, a choice made, Apollonius says, "because of your earnest desire to possess my works".
+Presumably Attalus was important to be sent Apollonius' manuscripts.
+One theory is that Attalus is Attalus II Philadelphus (220–138 BC), general and defender of Pergamon whose brother Eumenes II was king, and who became co-regent after his brother's illness in 160 BC and acceded to the throne in 158 BC.
+Both brothers were patrons of the arts, expanding the library into international magnificence.
+Attalus was a contemporary of Philonides and Apollonius' motive is consonant with Attalus' book-collecting initiative.

-Apollonius sent to Attalus Prefaces V–VII.
-In Preface VII he describes Book VIII as “an appendix” ... “which I will take care to send you as speedily as possible.”
-There is no record that it was ever sent or ever completed.
-It may be missing from history because it was never in history, Apollonius having died before its completion.
-Pappus of Alexandria, however, provided lemmas for it, so at the very least some edition of it must once have been in circulation.
+In Preface VII Apollonius describes Book VIII as "an appendix ... which I will take care to send you as speedily as possible."
+There is no record that it was ever sent, and Apollonius might have died before finishing it.
+Pappus of Alexandria, however, provided lemmas for it, so it must have been in circulation in some form.